julelang/manual/src/std/io.md

 	Closer
 }
 ```
-Inheritance group for the Reader, ReadCloser, Writer, WriteCloser, ReadWriter and Closer traits.
+Inheritance group for the Reader, ReadCloser, Writer, WriteCloser, ReadWriter and Closer traits\.